fastify/fastify-oauth2/README.md

 ## Set custom state

 The `generateStateFunction` accepts a function to generate the `state` parameter for the OAUTH flow.
-This function receives the Fastify instance's `request` object as parameter.
+This function receives the Fastify instance's `request` object as a parameter.
 The `state` parameter will be also set into a `httpOnly`, `sameSite: Lax` cookie.
 When you set it, it is required to provide the function `checkStateFunction` in order to validate the states generated.